ibm-cloud-docs/transit-gateway/delete-connection.md

 1. From the Connections page, click the Actions menu ![Actions menu](/images/overflow.png) next to the connection that you want to delete and select **Delete**.

-## Deleting a connection using the CLI
+## Deleting a connection from the CLI
 {: #deleting-connections-cli}
 {: cli}